Indianapolis author Tamara Winfrey Harris recently asked for letters for black girls to share at an Indianapolis presentation.

 “Wow!
 I got so much more.
 You came through from Alameda, California, to Hamilton, Ontario, Canada, to Lausanne, Switzerland.
 I got beautiful cards.
 I got hand-written letters.
 I got hand-crafted journals.
 I got unforgettable emails.
 And the words…I am inspired.
 I feel loved.
 I know that the girls who eventually read them will, too.

-We’ll officially kick off the project in 2019 with a web presence and letter writing and reading events in our home cities of Detroit, Pittsburgh and Indianapolis.
+We will officially kick off the project later this year with a web presence and letter writing and reading events in our home cities of Detroit, Pittsburgh and Indianapolis.
 In the meantime, we’re collecting letters to distribute.

 Will you write a letter to a black girl?
 Here is what you need to do:

 Share your experiences and words of encouragement.
 You won’t know the girl who receives your letter; simply think about what you needed to hear when you were a teen.
 Be mindful not to make assumptions about class, religion or sexuality.
 Make your letter as special as possible.

 Include a card with your name and contact information (for us) and let us know whether we can share your involvement and letter as part of the The Letters to Black Girls Project.

 Share this invitation.
 There are nearly 12 million black girls in the United States.
 That’s a lot of letters!
 We need as many letter writers as possible.
 Help us make this request go viral.

 On behalf of our team, and the black girls who will draw strength and assurance from your letters, we thank you so much!”